 Nigeria has very poor population health as measured by several health indicators.
-In the last decade, maternal mortality rate is estimated to be 800 per 100,000 live births and this was one of the highest in the world.
-Infant and under-five mortality rates were estimated to be 100 and 135 per 1,000 live births respectively (Demographic and Health Survey 2003).
+In the last decade, maternal mortality rate is estimated to be 576 per 100,000 live births and this was one of the highest in the world (Nigeria Demographic and Health Survey (NDHS), 2013).
 There were observed vast regional inequalities in health outcomes across the country.
-Infant Mortality Rate (IMR) ranges from 121 and 125 per 1,000 live births in the Northeast and Northwest respectively to 66 and 69 in the Southeast and Southwest respectively and in general the prospects of achieving the Millennium Development Goals (MDGs) are slim but more promising in some than other states.
-Nigeria Demographic and Health Survey (NDHS) 2003 shows that Under 5 mortality for illiterate mothers is 269 while it is 113 for mother with secondary education and just 80 for mothers with more than secondary education.
+Infant Mortality Rate (IMR) ranges from 77 and 89 per 1,000 live births in the Northeast and Northwest respectively to 58 and 82 in the South-south and Southeast respectively and 61 per 1,000 live births in south west (Nigeria Demographic and Health Survey (NDHS) (2013).
+The prospects of achieving the Millennium Development Goals (MDGs) are slim but more promising in some than other states.
+Nigeria Demographic and Health Survey (NDHS) (2013) shows that, Under-5 mortality for rural mothers is 167 per 1,000 live births while it is 100 per live births for mothers in the urban areas.
+Also, under-5 mortality for illiterate mothers is 180 mothers while for mothers with secondary education is 91 per 100 live birth and 62 per 1000 live births for mothers with more than secondary education (NDHS, 2013).
 The health status of Nigerians has always been ranked low.
 In 1999, Nigeria ranked 74th out of 115 countries, based on the performance of some selected health indicators (World Bank, 1999).
 Recall also that the Nigerian overall health system performance was ranked 187th among the 191 Member States by the WHO in 2000 (National Health Policy, 2004).
 In the recent time Nigeria's health indicators have either stagnated or worsened despite the federal government's acclaimed efforts to improve healthcare delivery.
 Life expectancy at 52 years is below the African average, while the numbers of child mortality are astounding -partly because of the country's size.
 Annually, one million Nigerian children die before the age of five; this is mostly due to neonatal causes followed by malaria and pneumonia.
-Maternal mortality is 630 per 100,000 live births which is comparable to low-income countries such as Lesotho and Cameroon.
-(The World Databank, 2010).
+Maternal mortality is 630 per 100,000 live births which is comparable to low-income countries such as Lesotho and Cameroon (The World Databank, 2010).
 An estimated 3.3 million Nigerians are infected with HIV and access to prevention, care and treatment is minimal.
 (The World Databank: Health Nutrition and Population Statistics, 2010).
 Even the little prevention, care and treatment services provided have been mostly financed from donor fund from developed nations of the world.
 Nigeria also continues to combat the double burden of communicable and non- communicable diseases (NCD).
 It therefore becomes imperative to ask if governance has an impact on the effectiveness of health expenditure in Nigeria.